 How to save hundreds of billions of pounds

-Moreover, over half of UK owner-occupation is outright ownership.
+It is inefficient because over half of UK owner-occupation is outright ownership.
 Their savings grow from any interest rate increase intended to curb inflation by making us poorer.
-The already rich tend to save more of their income, but this only adds to the £100bn of inheritances each year, adding to inflationary pressures.
+The pain inflicted on mortgage holders and other debtors including government is all the greater to compensate for the extra purchasing power going to the already rich.

 Newsletter signup